Are Tampons Dangerous?

 Are Tampons Dangerous?
 Let’s Sum This Up

-However, in light of these two factors, it’s certainly not a risk I’m willing to take with my own health and I made the switch to a Diva Cup a couple of years ago.
+However, in light of these two factors, it’s certainly not a risk I’m willing to take with my own health and I made the switch to a Diva Cup a few years ago.
 I only wish that I’d done it sooner.

 More Information about Menstrual Cups:

-If you want to buy a menstrual cup, the place you’ll need to start is: Top 10 Menstrual Cup Brands-Reviews, Comparisons and Advice you can Trust.
 Menstrual cups are usually in the $20-30 USD range and can last for years.
-Although there is a bit of a learning curve and most women need a few cycles to get the hang of them, once you use one, you’ll probably be hooked.
+There is a bit of a learning curve to menstrual cups so don’t give up too soon.
+Most women need a few cycles to get the hang of them.
+Try them out and see for yourself.

 More Information about Reusable Cloth Menstrual Pads: